ejboettcher/ScienceSat_MommyStyle/CoinBattery.md

 The only preparation needed for the coin battery project is to gather the materials.

 OPTIONAL:
 A range of LED diodes at different wavelengths.
-Due to the relationship with energy and wavelengths different wavelengths.
+Due to the relationship between energy and wavelength, different wavelengths take different amount of energy to light up an LED.
 The red LED turns on with the the lowest voltage.
 This setup allows the students to see how the different amount of batteries to be stacked in series.
 ![PlanksC](/images/Battery_LED_stand.jpg)

+See [Planck Constant](https://en.wikipedia.org/wiki/Planck_constant) for more information on this relationship.

 ### Battery Test